letsgamedev/Suffragium/game/games/testgame/README.md

 * Section: `game`
   * Choose a memorable name
     `name="Balloon pop"`
-  * Description supports bbcode.
-Say what your game is about.
+  * Say what your game is about.
     `desc="Pop the balloons of the right [color=blue]color[/color]"`
   * These paths are relative to the game folder.
     `main_scene="balloon_pop.tscn"`